 If that’s your situation, Zuto may be able to help.

 If you can still afford your monthly payments and don’t want to change your car, you can stick with your current deal.
-Just because you’re in negative equity doesn't mean you have to panic.
-A lot of the time, your equity will balance itself out by the end of your deal.
+Just because you’re in negative equity, you don’t have to panic; a lot of the time, your equity will balance itself out by the end of your deal.

-If you've paid at least half of your total finance package, you might be able to hand the vehicle back.
+If you’re wondering how to get out of negative equity car finance, one way is to simply return your vehicle; if you’ve paid at least half of your total finance package, you might be able to hand the vehicle back.
 Speak to your finance company first, as there might be a fee or other terms such as the condition of the vehicle or mileage restrictions.

 Negative equity only exists when you still have a balance to pay on your finance agreement.
 As soon as that balance is cleared and you own the vehicle, the situation is resolved.
 In this instance, you would be starting your next car finance with a blank page.

-If it’s too late to do this and you have found that you are already in negative equity, get in touch with our team and we’ll do our best to help you find a negative equity car finance plan that keeps you moving forward.
+If you’re already in car negative equity, get in touch with our team and we’ll do our best to help you find a negative equity car finance plan that keeps you moving forward.